-Run a local nodeos instance which produces blocks using these instructions.
+Run a local nodeos instance which produces blocks, creating a local single-node testnet, using these instructions.

 You can use this local single-node testnet to follow the smart contract guides and for testing your own smart contracts.
-You can also look at more advanced local single node testnet with consensus protocols and multi node blockchain configurations here and then look at the Bios Boot Sequence Tutorial to see how real blockchains are bootstrapped.
+You can create more advanced local single node testnet with consensus protocols and multi node blockchain configurations here and then look at the Bios Boot Sequence Tutorial to see how real blockchains are bootstrapped.